-If you use an iPad with one of the popular aviation apps (such as Foreflight) you will have access to digital versions of the sectional charts and A/FD data.
+If you use an iPad with one of the popular aviation apps (such as Foreflight) you will have access to digital versions of the sectional charts and A/FD information.
 Even though your instructor may allow you to use this in lieu of the "old" paper versions, we strongly recommend that you start out with paper.
 There are several reasons why:

-- (1) Paper always works it doesn't require electricity - (2) Paper versions are used in your FAA written test - (3) The examiner may require paper charts during your checkride
+- (1) Paper always works it doesn't require electricity - (2) Paper versions are used in your FAA written test - (3) The examiner may "fail" your tablet at some point during your checkride.
+Have paper charts at the ready for backup.